Glasgow, Montana: Geography

+Glasgow is 18 mi west of Fort Peck Lake, the fifth largest artificial lake in the United States.
+The lake is popular for fishing and for recreation.
+The Charles M. Russell National Wildlife Refuge surrounds the lake providing an opportunity to experience nearly the same surroundings as encountered by the Lewis and Clark Expedition in 1805.

 Using data from Oxford University's Big Data Institute, The Washington Post, in 2018, identified Glasgow as "the middle of nowhere" for the contiguous United States.
 The article stated "Of all towns with more than 1,000 residents, Glasgow ... is farthest – about 4.5 hours in any direction – from any metropolitan area of more than 75,000 people".

+Climate

 Glasgow experiences a continental semi-arid climate (Köppen climate classification BSk) with long, dry winters with typically freezing but exceedingly variable temperatures and hot, dry summers.
 The extreme variability of winter temperatures is due to the large warming produced by chinook winds as air descending from the Rockies is warmed, contrasting with very cold continental air masses typical of inland locations at this latitude.
 As an illustration, the record cold month of February 1936 averaged −15.8 F, but the two warmest Februaries of 1931 and 1984 averaged above 32 F and had mean maxima above 43.5 F. Snowfall averages 34.8 in per year.
 Tornadoes are a rare occurrence.
 Two F2 tornadoes did, however, hit the Glasgow area on June 25, 1975.